This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 How Do I Use a Style Guide Efficiently?

-Before we get into utilizing a style guide efficiently, it’s important to note that some clients will specify which guide they want you to follow.
-Other clients may have a proofreading style sheet for you to adhere to.
+Before we discuss how to utilize a style guide efficiently, it’s important to note that some clients specify which guide they want you to follow, while others may provide a proofreading style sheet for you to adhere to.

-A style sheet is like a mini style guide—usually one to a few pages—detailing the writer’s preferences for specific elements like spelling, hyphenation, treatment of numbers, etc.
+A style sheet is like a mini style guide—usually one to a few pages long—detailing the writer’s preferences for specific elements like spelling, hyphenation, and the treatment of numbers.

-After determining which guide is appropriate for the content you’re working on, you’ll need to decide if you want to adopt the online version (if available) or a hard copy.
+After determining which guide is appropriate for the content you’re working on, you’ll need to decide whether to use the online version (if available) or a hard copy.

 I use The Chicago Manual of Style (aka CMOS) for most of my proofreading work.
-It’s the guide I learned to navigate in the proofreading course I took, and it’s the one I follow for the content on Om Proofreading.
+It’s the guide I learned to navigate in the proofreading course I took.

 Style Guides: A Hard Copy vs. the Online Version